Mj-devs/MobileDev-HNG/README.md

 ## 🚀 Getting Started
 ### **Features**
 ✅ Clean and modern UI
-✅ Links to GitHub repository and HNG Hire Pages
+✅ Links to GitHub repository and HNG Hire Page
 ✅ Built with **Expo** for easy development

 ---